Northern Fiords Explorer

 Today we have the exploration of the southern-most of the northern fiords on our agenda.
 Flanked by steep mountains including Mount Napier and Command Peak, Nancy Sound was likely named after the vessel Nancy by Captain John Grono, one of the early sealing captains to explore Fiordland.
 Nancy Sound’s unusual leg shape was not lost on those who named it bestowing the section it turns at right angles to the north Foot Arm, which dutifully moves into Heel Cove and Toe Cove.
 Leg Head and Bend Point were similarly literally named.
 At nearby Charles Sound, the fiord branches into Emelius and Gold Arms at its head with Gold Arm being home to one of the most extensive marine reserves in the inner fiords (Kahukura Marine Reserve) while other sections are included in the Taumoana Marine Reserve.
 Your captain and expedition leader will find a suitably sheltered anchorage for Heritage Explorer where activities could include kayaking or joining your expedition guides in a coastal exploration by Zodiac.

-Day 6: Thompson And Doubtful Sounds
+Day 6: Thompson and Doubtful Sounds

 A short sail southwards brings us to the extensive sheltered waters of Thompson Sound, initially scouted for sheep farming suitability by early settlers in the 1850s and the location Secretary Island, an iconic site in New Zealand conservation history as one of the first large islands declared rat free in 1988.
 We then explore some of the most spectacular scenery in all of Fiordland – Doubtful Sound, or the 'sound of silence' as it’s also known.
 Spanning some staggering 40-kilometres and holding the title as New Zealand’s deepest fiord, Doubtful Sound with its cloud-scraping wilderness-cloaked mountains, sheer stone cliffs, waterfalls, inlets, quiet coves and wildlife presents nature on a scale so grand it’s off the chart.
 Photographic opportunities abound and our time spent here could include ship cruising Blanket Bay, the Shelter Islands, Pandora River, Deas Cove and Open Bay.
 Enjoy a farewell dinner with the team aboard Heritage Explorer.